 In this scenario, Pakistan and Afghanistan enter into a hostile and adversarial relationship based on mutual mistrust, accusations, and rivalry.
 Unable to overcome historical grievances, they blame each other for Afghanistan's conflict and violence.
 They engage in minimal or no dialogue and consultation at various levels to peacefully resolve differences and disputes.
 Economic cooperation and connectivity are also being undermined through trade barriers, transport restrictions, energy disruption and regional isolation efforts.
 They also clash over security issues and accuse each other of supporting or harboring terrorist groups and other spoil sports.
-Moreover, an inclusive and representative political solution in Afghanistan that respects the rights and aspirations of all Afghans will also be rejected or undermined by Pakistan, and vice versa
+Moreover, an inclusive and representative political solution in Afghanistan that respects the rights and aspirations of all Afghans will also be rejected or undermined by Pakistan, and vice versa.

-Dr ivers Indicators Implications Likelihood • Failure to reach a political settlement in Afghanistan • Infrequent or no high-level visits and meetings between Pakistani and Afghan leaders • Deteriorated bilateral relations between Pakistan and Afghanistan • High (short-term) • Perceptionofthreatorinterference from • Absence of bilateral mechanisms or forums for dialogue Reduced economic opportunities and connectivity for • Medium to low long-
+Drivers Indicators Implications Likelihood • Failure to reach a political • Infrequent or no high-level visits Deteriorated bilateral relations • High (short-